jonalbr/jonalbr/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on nothing specific
-- 🌱 I’m currently learning more about python, homeassistant, home automation and microcontroller
+- 🌱 I’m currently learning more about python, homeassistant, home automation, C and embedded systems.

 <!--